hdmamin/looptube-chrome-extension/README.md

-A chrome extension to allow opening youtube search results with looptube.io (thereby bypassing ads)
+A chrome extension to allow opening youtube videos with looptube.io (thereby bypassing ads).

 Created with claude-3.5-sonnet.